eclipse/paho.mqtt.cpp/README.md

 ### Unreleased Features in this Branch

-- Started MQTT v5 support
+- Started MQTT v5 support:
     - **Properties**
         - New `property` class acts something like a std::variant to hold a property of any supported type.
         - New `properties` class is a collection type to hold all the properties for a single transmitted packet.